 You change your bedding every week, but how often do you clean your mattress?
 Well, you may not be surprised to hear your mattress is likely to be covered with dead skin cells, sweat, dust mites, stains, mould and a host of other charming things.

-Even if you have a mattress topper or mattress protector, it’s still very important to regularly clean the bedroom item you sleep on every night.
-By following our simple guide you can sleep at ease knowing your bed isn’t a breeding ground for little critters.
+Even if you have a mattress topper or mattress protector, it’s still very important to regularly clean yours – at the very least it will make your bedroom feel fresher.
+By following our simple guide to cleaning a mattress, you can sleep at ease knowing your bed isn’t a breeding ground for little critters.

 You will need:

-Remove your bed sheets and mattress cover and hoover the mattress vigorously with your vacuum cleaner, using an attachable nozzle to really get into any grooves.
+Remove your bed sheets and mattress cover and vacuum the mattress vigorously, using an attachable nozzle to really get into any grooves.
 This will remove any leftover food crumbs, dirt, dust and pet hair that’s been building up.
 Vacuum the sides too.

 TIP: If you have a steamer, use it to go over the mattress before you vacuum, to help kill and remove dust mites that might be lurking.
 We've rounded up the best steam cleaners in our buying guide.